fluree/docs.flur.ee/content/db_permissions.md

 Roles assigned to the `_user` entity under the multi-cardinality attribute `_user/roles` act as default roles for the user.
 Roles may also be assigned to a specific `_auth` entity under the multi-cardinality attribute `_auth/roles`, in which case the specified roles are used instead of the default if a user authenticates via the respective auth record.

-The ability to over-ride roles at the auth entity allows a more limited (or possibly expanded) set of roles to the same user depending on how they authenticate.
+The ability to override roles at the auth entity allows a more limited (or possibly expanded) set of roles to the same user depending on how they authenticate.
 If, for example, a social media website authenticated as a user, it might only have access to read a limited set of data whereas if the user logged in, they may have their full set of access rights.

 ### Role attributes